ArthurM0117/tp_iot_ac_control_Arthur_Maurer/README.md

 We'll need to declare some *AWS Iot Core resources*  :

 in the *dynamo.tf* file, an [**aws_dynamodb_table**](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/dynamodb_table)
-named "Temperature" with a *hash_key* named "Id" an attribute named "Id" of type string ("S")
+named "Temperature" with a *hash_key* named "id" an attribute named "id" of type string ("S")

 in the *iot.tf* file, an [**aws_iot_topic_rule**](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iot_topic_rule) with the sql query "SELECT *  FROM 'sensor/temperature/+' where temperature >= 40" and a **dynamodbv2** action to link to the temperature table and linked to the "iot_role" role